immanent-tech/foragd/web/content/docs/tos.md

 ## Account Terms

-**Short version:** A human must create your Account; you must be 16 or over; you must provide the information by our authentication backend; and you may not have more than one Accont.
+**Short version:** A human must create your Account; you must be 16 or over; you must provide the information by our authentication backend; and you may not have more than one Account.
 You alone are responsible for your Account and anything that happens while you are signed in to or using your Account.
 You are responsible for keeping your Account secure.\_